 Ohio State Benefits

-Ohio provides the Ohio War Orphan Scholarship Program, which provides financial grants to the eligible children of some Ohio veterans.
+Ohio provides the Ohio War Orphan & Severely Disabled Veterans Scholarship Program (60% service connected), which provides financial grants to the eligible children of some Ohio veterans.
 Although this program does not provide total cost for education, many who receive its benefits are also eligible for educational assistance from the Department of Veterans Affairs.
 Click here to download the application.

 The Military Injury Relief Fund (MIRF) is a program that provides a one time payment to veterans of Iraq and/or Afghanistan who sustained injury or disease while serving in the combat area.
 The payment is tax free, and varies year to year.
 The program runs from July 1 through June 30 of each year.

 Eligibility is limited to those who were Ohio residents when they began their service, and are Ohio residents as of the date of application.